Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 13.34.10 UTC
+- WIB: Sabtu, 26 April 2025 14.23.07 UTC
-- WITA: Sabtu, 26 April 2025 14.34.10 UTC
+- WITA: Sabtu, 26 April 2025 15.23.07 UTC
-- WIT: Sabtu, 26 April 2025 15.34.10 UTC
+- WIT: Sabtu, 26 April 2025 16.23.07 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: attitude
+Kategori: success